I'm glad you're here!

 Nevertheless, I have tried to keep up with the times: quite a lot of my course content is media.
 Physics of Life taught me quite a bit about media production.
 Since 2014, Animal Physiology has been taught as a completely online course.
 Physics of Life is currently under development as a fully online course.
 As I develop online courses, I make them available at udemy.com.
 Check out my udemy instructor's page to see what's available.

 My research is broadly concerned with how organisms interact with their environments: adaptation, in a word.
+You can see how this has played out over my career on my Google Scholar profile.

 Because I am a physiologist, that broad interest has led me to study the clever ways that animals and plants adaptively manage the flows of matter and energy between themselves and their environments.
 Pursuing that interest has led me to some heterodox conclusions about the nature of adaptation, how evolution works, and the emergence of intentionality and design.
 This has led to the publication of three books, The Extended Organism (2000), and The Tinkerer's Accomplice (2007), and a third, Purpose and Desire, to be published in September 2017 by HarperOne.